To view information about our mission, vision, goals, and our Statement on Diversity, please visit our about page.

 You can change your direct deposit information on the myUCF portal.

-Domestic students can work 32 hours or less a week; if domestic students work 30 or more hours a week, they will be taxed accordingly.
+Domestic students can work 30 hours or less per week.
 International students can work 20 hours a week during the academic year and 40 hours a week during the summer and university break periods.
+However, each position will offer a different set of hours.

 You will be paid every two weeks via direct deposit into the account you set up with HR.
 You will complete time sheets for each pay period.